SiddhiMahajan594/Electron-Cipher/README.md

 - 🎯 **Interactive UI** using IPyWidgets in Google Colab
 - 📊 **Visualizations** for bit transformations and permutation mappings

-# 🔐 Electron-Cipher

-> A hybrid encryption system combining orbital logic with Feistel networks and AES to create a secure, nonlinear, and educational cipher system.

 ---

 ## 🌟 Highlights